adamdjbrett/swiss/_pages/consulting.md

   - Online Video

 ## Web Development
-Are you interested in a website for your digital humanities project, an educational website, a professional site or even a personal site?
+Are you interested in a website for your digital humanities project, an educational website, a professional site, or even a personal site?
 I am here to help.
 My [CV](/cv/) contains an extensive list of projects and websites I have helped develop.
-I am committed to helping your find something that works well for your needs and fits within your budget.
-In today's media landscape it is critical for academic's and professionals of all types to have [A Domain of One's Own](https://www.wired.com/insights/2012/07/a-domain-of-ones-own/).
-I can help you ensure that your website is has *responsive web design* (HTML5/CSS/JS) and looks great on any device and loads quickly.
+I am committed to helping you find something that works well for your needs and fits within your budget.
+In today's media landscape it is critical for all academics and professionals to have ["A Domain of One's Own"](https://www.wired.com/insights/2012/07/a-domain-of-ones-own/).
+Using responsive web design principles your website will look fantastic on all devices.
   - Single page websites
   - Blogs
-  - complicated websites
+  - Complicated websites
   - Ecommerce
   - Static sites ([Jekyll](http://jekyllrb.com/))
   - Dynamic sites ([WordPress](https://wordpress.org) and [Squarespace](https://www.squarespace.com/))

 ## Events
 Are you hosting a conference, symposium, academic, fundraiser, or an athletic event?
-I have helped to plan all of those and I'm available for event planning and consulting.
+I am available for event planning and consulting.

 ## Social Media
 Social media is a vast landscape filled with every changing platforms.
 Not every platform works for every person or project.
 I would like to work with you to craft intentional social media content that reflects who you are and plays to the strengths of the social media platform that you wish to use.

 ## Past clients
-For a list of some past clients and projects please take a look at my [CV](/cv/) and [posters and flyers](/posters-flyers/) that I have done.
+For a list of some past clients and projects please take a look at my [CV](/cv/) and past [posters and flyers](/posters-flyers/).

 ## Get in Touch
 <!-- modify this form HTML and place wherever you want your form -->